kddprojectgroup1/kdd-project-group_1/README.md

 ## Project Objective:

-The project focuses on analysing the NYC Airbnb data and to predict the ratings of Airbnb based on their location, price range, guests experience(reviews) other related features.
+The project focuses on analysing the NYC Airbnb to predict the ratings of Airbnb based on their location, price range, guests experience (reviews) and other related features.

 ## Data and Source Description:

 Dataset Link: https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data/kernels